This post originally appeared on UncoverOstomy.org.

 You know how most little girls spend years and years dreaming about their wedding day?
 I did all that, up until I got sick.
 I stopped, thinking it would never happen for me.

-Until, well, about one year ago when all the things that have to do with weddings overwhelmed my entire existence – date, venue, food, drinks, invites, decorations… and, suddenly, I began to worry things that I hadn’t worried about in over 10 years:
+Until, well, about one year ago when all the things that have to do with weddings overwhelmed my entire existence – date, venue, food, drinks, invites, decorations… and, suddenly, I began to worry about things that I hadn’t worried about in over 10 years:

-Would my Crohn’s act up from all the wedding stress?
+Would Crohn’s act up from all the wedding stress?
 (Even though work stresses me out every day.)